Which One Should You Buy?

 | Colors | 30+ options | 25+ options |

-We tested both with ice water in a 75degF room.
-The Hydro Flask retained ice for a full 24 hours, while the Stanley Quencher's ice melted after about 11 hours.
-This is because the Hydro Flask uses TempShield double-wall vacuum insulation with a fully sealed lid, while the Stanley's straw opening allows some thermal exchange.
+In our test, the Hydro Flask retained ice for a full 24 hours while the Stanley Quencher's ice melted after about 11 hours.
+The difference is mechanical: the Hydro Flask uses TempShield double-wall vacuum insulation with a fully sealed Flex Cap, while the Stanley's straw opening creates a continuous thermal exchange path even when the lid is sealed.
+The straw itself acts as a small radiator.

 For hot drinks, the gap is similar.
-Coffee stayed drinkably warm in the Hydro Flask for 12 hours versus 7 hours in the Stanley.
-If insulation performance is your top priority, the Hydro Flask wins decisively.
+Coffee stayed drinkably warm (above 130degF) in the Hydro Flask for 12 hours versus 7 hours in the Stanley.
+If insulation performance is your top priority -- you fill once in the morning and want cold water all day, or you take coffee on a long workday -- the Hydro Flask wins decisively.

 Everyday Usability